Mangyongdae Children's Palace

 The Mangyongdae Children's Palace (or Mangyongdae School Children's Palace) in Pyongyang is a public facility managed by Korean Youth Corps in North Korea where pioneer members can engage in extra-curricular activities, such as learning music, foreign languages, computing skills and sports.
 It was established on 2 May 1989 and it is situated in Kwangbok (Liberation) Street, in the north of Mangyongdae-guyok.
 It is the largest of the palaces in North Korea dedicated to children's after-school activities.
 In front of the Children's Palace there are a grand sculpture group and two enormous fountains, rising 90 and 100 metres.

 The Mangyongdae Children's Palace has 120 rooms, a swimming pool, a gymnasium and a 2,000-seat theatre.
 The Mangyongdae Children's Palace is not to be confused with the Pyongyang Children's Palace situated in the north of the Kim Il-sung Square and founded in 1963.
+The facility employs over 500 teachers.